-Opioids include prescription pain medications such as Vicodin, OxyContin, Demerol, and Percocet, as well as heroin, morphine, and fentanyl.
-The best way to know if you are taking an opioid is to ask your physician or pharmacist.
+The best way to know if you have been prescribed or are taking an opioid is to ask your healthcare provider or pharmacist.

 Anyone using opioids in any form is at risk of overdose.
 It’s important to take your medication as prescribed.
 If you find you are using more than what’s been prescribed, talk with your doctor.
 If you suspect someone you know is taking more than the prescribed amount of medication, talk with his or her doctor right away.

-Because naloxone is used only to save the life of someone overdosing, does not provide a high, and is not addicting, you can get the nasal spray without a doctor’s prescription at any Maine pharmacy displaying the “Naloxone Available Here” sign.
+Because Naloxone is used only to save the life of someone overdosing, does not provide a high, and is not addicting, you can get the nasal spray without a doctor’s prescription at any Maine pharmacy displaying the “Naloxone Available Here” sign.
 If you don’t see the sign, simply ask the pharmacist if it is available.
-If you don’t have health insurance you can get it at Portland Public Health, Maine General Health, and Bangor Public Health.
+Naloxone may be available by contacting Maine Access Points at (207) 319-8823.

 Talk to your patients about the dangers of opioids.